Life of Joseph Smith from 1831 to 1837: Tarring and feathering

-On March 24, 1832, Joseph was dragged from his bedroom in the dead of night.
+On March 24, 1832, while living in Hiram Township at the home of John and Elsa Johnson, Joseph was dragged from his bedroom in the dead of night.
 His attackers strangled him, tore off his clothes, beat and scratched him, and attempted to force him to ingest poison.
 They then poured hot tar and feathers on his body, and left him for dead.

 Illustration of a mob tarring and feathering Joseph Smith.

 According to recorded accounts of the event, the mob broke down the front door, took Smith's oldest surviving adopted child from his arms, dragged Smith from the room, leaving his exposed child on a trundle bed and forcing Emma and the others from the house, the mob threatening her with rape and murder.
 The child was knocked off the bed onto the floor in the doorway of the home as Smith was forcibly removed from his home.
 The child, eleven months old and already weakened by the measles, developed a "severe cold" (possibly pneumonia) from the exposure and died five days later from the condition.

 Motive

-Most early accounts attributed the attack to opposition to Smith’s and Rigdon's religious teachings, particularly the consecration of property in which church members were asked to deed their property to the church.
+Most early accounts attributed the attack to opposition to Smith's and Rigdon's religious teachings, particularly the consecration of property in which church members were asked to deed their property to the church.
 Symonds Ryder, a participant in the mob and disaffected Mormon, wrote in 1868 that the attack stemmed from a dispute over land, claiming Smith and Rigdon attempted to take property from the Johnson family.
 This explanation is supported by other accounts from the period.
-Joseph Smith’s own history, compiled in the 1830s and 1840s, emphasizes the religious hostility of local residents and the violent reaction to the Church’s growing influence.
+Joseph Smith's own history, compiled in the 1830s and 1840s, emphasizes the religious hostility of local residents and the violent reaction to the Church's growing influence.
 Smith also identifies Symonds Ryder as a ringleader and Eli Johnson as one of the instigators.

 A more controversial theory emerged in the mid-20th century, alleging that the mob was incited by rumors of sexual impropriety between Joseph Smith and Nancy Marinda Johnson, a member of the household where Smith was staying.
 This theory was popularized by Fawn M. Brodie in her 1945 biography of Smith.
-Brodie relied on an 1884 public debate in which Clark Braden, an anti-Mormon polemicist with only second-hand knowledge of the event, claimed that Eli Johnson—misidentified as Marinda’s brother—led the mob in outrage and demanded Smith’s castration.
+Brodie relied on an 1884 public debate in which Clark Braden, an anti-Mormon polemicist with only second-hand knowledge of the event, claimed that Eli Johnson—misidentified as Marinda's brother—led the mob in outrage and demanded Smith's castration.

 Later scholarship has largely rejected the Brodie–Braden hypothesis.
 Modern scholar Richard Bushman explicitly rejects the sexual misconduct theory, stating that it “falls for lack of evidence.”
-Historian Richard S. Van Wagoner references the rumor but ultimately deems it “unlikely,” describing Braden’s account as “likely apocryphal", noting the lack of corroborating evidence and the genealogical error.
+Historian Richard S. Van Wagoner references the rumor but ultimately deems it “unlikely,” describing Braden's account as “likely apocryphal", noting the lack of corroborating evidence and the genealogical error.